 Let’s look at the numbers, 78% of people use Linkedin for professional purposes, which is 2% down from last year’s report.
 On the other hand, 74% of people use Facebook for the same thing, which is up 1% from the previous year.

 So what does this mean?
-Connections are becoming more casual.
-Social media marketing is becoming less rigid and it’s easier to reach decision makers.
+First, connections are becoming more casual.
+Social media marketing is becoming less rigid, and it’s easier to reach decision-makers.
 In the social media realm, there is no gatekeeper.
 The only person you have to get past is the prospect himself and whether or not he’ll accept your message or friend request.

 What Can I Do Now?

 Make sure you have a business page on both Facebook and Linkedin.
-Take advantage of a branded URL, by claiming it in your page’s settings.
-By doing so you will have access to metrics and analytics you have not been able to see before.
+Please take advantage of a branded URL by claiming it in your page’s settings.
+By doing so you will have access to metrics and analytics you have not seen before.
 If you are doing a lot of business on a Facebook personal page, you have a 5,000 follower limit; business and professional pages do not.

-If you already have a personal page setup, don’t worry.
-Facebook will allow you to merge your personal and business account one time.
-This is a way to generate a large following very quickly for your business
+If you already have a personal page set up, don’t worry.
+Facebook will allow you to merge your personal and business accounts one time.
+This is a way to generate a large following very quickly for your business.

 Do this for all online profiles, Facebook, Twitter, Instagram, etc. Take advantage of every network at your disposal.

 Think about how you create a relationship – either business or personal with another human being.
-You chat about topics – sometimes finding common ground and interests.
-When you see each other, you talk about those commonalities and eventually expand your conversations to other areas you find interesting.
+First, you chat about topics – sometimes finding common ground and interests.
+Then, when you see each other, you talk about those commonalities and eventually expand your conversations to other areas you find interesting.

-So, in the beginning, focus on the conversation and begin to relate relevant content to their business.
-Eventually you may begin to uncover some problems where you can begin to sell.
+So, in the beginning, focus on the conversation and relate relevant content to their business.
+Eventually, you may begin to uncover some problems where you can start to sell.

 Lastly, this doesn’t mean give up on Linkedin either.
-Continue to use Linkedin and other sites to your advantage.
-Create a consistent brand of yourself and your business across all channels and you’ll reap the benefits.
+Instead, continue to use Linkedin and other sites to your advantage.
+Create a consistent brand of yourself and your business across all channels, and you’ll reap the benefits.

 Use Video To your Advantage

-Up until the past few years video was just another tool in the digital marketer’s toolbox.
-It was nice to have, but was second to ‘more important’ subjects like keyword density, LSI keywords, and more.
-As already mentioned above, creating great content and focusing on the user experience are both extremely important.
-Video tends to hit both of these areas if done properly.
+Until the past few years, a video was just another tool in the digital marketer’s toolbox.
+It was nice to have but was second to ‘more important’ subjects like keyword density, LSI keywords, and more.
+However, as already mentioned above, creating great content and focusing on the user experience is extremely important.
+Video tends to hit both of these areas if done correctly.

 It shouldn’t be a huge surprise either.
 If you live in the United States, it doesn’t take a genius to see cellular carriers boosting off their massive 4G or LTE coverage across the country.
-Couple this with more cities and businesses adopting free Wi-Fi and it’s no surprise streaming to portable devices is higher than it’s ever been.
+Couple this with more cities and businesses adopting free Wi-Fi, and it’s no surprise that streaming to portable devices is higher than ever.

-According to Cisco, video will represent over 82% of all internet traffic within the next three to four years.
+According to Cisco, the video will represent over 82% of all internet traffic within the next three to four years.
 This is a staggering number.
 Searching for something on YouTube is virtually just as common as Googling now.
-YouTube has now become the second largest search engine in the world.
+YouTube has now become the second-largest search engine in the world.

 What Can I Do Now?